-(Mark One)

-- ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the fiscal year ended June 30, 2014 - □ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from to

-Commission file number: 001-35647

-(Exact name of registrant as specified in its charter)

-Colorado (State or other jurisdiction of incorporation or organization) 90-0224471 (IRS Employer Identification No.)

-9785 S. Monroe, Ste 300

-Sandy, UT 84070

-(Address of principal executive offices, including zip code)

-Registrant's telephone number: (801) 432-9000

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$0.001 par value per share (Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer $\times$ Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵
+(M ark On e) (TAT aı n $\mathbf{v}{\mathbf{n}}$ C,

+■ ANNUAL REPORT UNDER SECT For the fiscal year ended June 30, 201 TION 13 OR 15(d) OF THE SECURITIES EXCHANG 4 E ACT OF 1934. ☐ TRANSITION REPORT UNDER S For the transition period from SECTION 13 OR 15(d) OF THE SECURITIES EXCH to Commission file number: 001-35647 ANGE ACT OF 1934.
+LIFI EVANTAGE CORPOR RATION (Exact name of registrant as specified in its char- ter) Colorado (State or other jurisdi incorporation or organ 90-0224471 (IRS Employer Identification No.) 9785 S. Monroe, Ste 300 Sandy, UT 84070 (Address of principal executive offices, including zip code 9) Registrant's telephone number: (801) 432-9000 Securities registered pursuant to Section 12(b) of the A Act: None Securities registered pursuant to Section 12(g) of th Common Stock, \$0.001 par value per share (Title of Class) e Act: Indicate by check mark if the registrant is a we ell-known seasoned issuer, as defined in Rule 405 of the S ecurities Act.
+Yes No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 1 5(d) of the Act.
+Yes □ No 🗷 (1) has filed all reports required to be filed by Section 13 eriod that the registrant was required to file such reports), has submitted electronically and posted on its corporate V of Regulation S-T during the preceding 12 months (or for \square uent filers pursuant to Item 405 of Regulation S-K is not cor information statements incorporated by reference in Par is a large accelerated filer, an accelerated filer, a non-accerated filer" and "smaller reporting company" in Rule 12b Large accelerated filer □ Non-accelerated filer □ (Do n ot check if a smaller reporting company) Accelerated filer ☑ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No 🗷 was approximately \$171.4 million, based on a closing market price of \$1.65 per share.

-The aggregate market value of the registrant's common stock held by non-affiliates as of December, 31, 2013, the end of the registrant's second fiscal quarter, was approximately \$171.4 million, based on a closing market price of \$1.65 per share.
+The aggregate market value of the registrant's common stock held by non-affiliates as of December, 31, 2013, the end of the registrant's second fiscal quarter,